Configuring Basic macOS Management in Workspace ONE UEM

 - Select Profile Platform by selecting macOS.

-- For the Context, select Device Profile.
+- For Management Type, select Imperative, and for Context, select Device Profile.
+Click Next.

 - Enter macOS Device Restrictions for the profile name.